 The Elementary kindness made it to my high school classroom too!!
 Thanks for sharing kindness week!

-about 4 years ago, Kandi Gallagher
+over 4 years ago, Kandi Gallagher

 Kindness